calvinfeau/food-saver/README.md

 ## Next Steps

+- Create the UX/UI on mobile/tablet and redesign the UX/UI for desktop

 - Create cuztomizable categories for the food page and the list page

-- Create the UX/UI on mobile/tablets

-- Re design the UX/UI for desktop

 - Add a Drag and Drop feature to be able to dynamically re-organize items on both food and list page